CelineWW/MechaCar_Statistical_Analysis/README.md

 According to the report of [Retail Prices for Gasline in California](https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=pet&s=emm_epm0_pte_sca_dpg&f=m) from U.S. Energy Information Administration, from Aug, 2020 to Aug, 2022, all grades retail gasline price rised by 69%.
 There is no doubt that potential buyers will strongly concern about the **MPG(Miles per Gallon)** value of their new vehicle.

 1. What metric or metrics are you going to test?
-  - **MPG(Miles per Gallon)** reflects both city and highway fuel efficiency.
-These are both common in California.We are going to test **MPG(Miles per Gallon)** which indicates the fuel economy of the vehicle.
+  ↘︎ **MPG(Miles per Gallon)** reflects both city and highway fuel efficiency.
+These are both common in California.
+We are going to test **MPG(Miles per Gallon)** which indicates the fuel economy of the vehicle.

 2. What is the null hypothesis or alternative hypothesis?
-  - H<sub>0</sub>(null hypothesis): If MechaCar has the same performance as the competition vehicle on fuel efficiency, the **MPG** mean of MechaCar will be similiar to the **MPG** mean of the competition.
+  ↘︎ H<sub>0</sub>(null hypothesis): If MechaCar has the same performance as the competition vehicle on fuel efficiency, the **MPG** mean of MechaCar will be similiar to the **MPG** mean of the competition.
 H<sub>a</sub>(alternative hypothesis): If MechaCar has better or worse performance over the competition vehicle on fuel efficiency, the **MPG** mean of MechaCar will be statistically different from the **MPG** mean of the competition.

 3. What statistical test would you use to test the hypothesis?
 And why?
-  - Since **MPG** is numeric data, and the sample size is large, we can perform a two-sample t-test.
+  ↘︎ Since **MPG** is numeric data, and the sample size is large, we can perform a two-sample t-test.

 4. What data is needed to run the statistical test?
   - The **MPG** dataset of AutosRUs’ newest prototype, the MechaCar.
 These data is already on our hand.